K-batonisashvili/Computational-Mechanics-Nonlinear-Systems/Assignment-1-Newtons-Method/README.md

 2. Manually Editing Code

 For the more advanced, you may change the code manually within test_newton.py or newton_method.py.
 There are 2 values which are user-editible. **TOL** and **ITER** which determine to how many decimal places you would like to have a tolerance to, and how many total iterations you would like to run.
 Both of these adjustments contribute to balancing completion speed and accuracy.

+### NOTE

+For the time being, 2 of the 7 tests have been disabled because they need to be re-evaluated.